as595/MIGHTEE-FR/README.md

 ```
 ![](https://github.com/as595/MIGHTEE-FR/blob/main/images/src60.png)

+An [example script]() is provided to illustrate the difference between the image pre-processing steps and data transforms used by Cata2Data.

 ---
 ### Classification Model

 The classification model is based on the [RGZ foundation model](https://github.com/inigoval/byol) from [Slijepcevic+ (2023)](https://arxiv.org/abs/2305.16127), fine-tuned on a small number of manually classified sources from the MIGHTEE survey (see Section 3.4 of the RGZ paper).

+---
+### Encoding MIGHTEE data